Yale Stress Center

 Rajita SinhaStress and Addiction: Breaking the Cycle

-Dr. Rajita Sinha, director of Yale Stress Center, talks about the interplay of stress, self-control and problems with alcohol, tobacco and food addiction.
+Dr. Rajita Sinha, Director of Yale Stress Center, talks about the interplay of stress, self-control and problems with alcohol, tobacco and food addiction.
 You can download this podcast from iTunes U, or listen to the MP3 file on your computer or other audio devise.
 Length 13:21

 Want Treatment?: